Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 You might have realised that you have been undervaluing and underselling yourself and have decided that you want to earn more money.

-When you raise your prices it often makes a big difference to your bottom line, but actually not impact that much on getting fewer sales.
-Creatives are often worried, but raising your prices by say 20% will very unlikely result in far fewer sales.
-Do your sums and predict what will happen if you would raise your prices by 10%, 20% or even more.
+When you raise your prices it often makes a big difference to your bottom line, but actually doesn’t massively impact the amount of sales you make.
+Creatives are often worried about raising their prices, but increasing prices by say 20% will very unlikely result in far fewer sales.
+Do your sums and predict what will happen if you raised your prices by 10%, 20%, or even more.

 Reason 3: Your business costs have gone up